Disruption - The key theme in 2016

 To counter this, some publishers will cut back on intrusive ads and clutter, some are paying ad blocking companies to allow their ads to reach customers, a number of publishers have filed lawsuits to prevent ad blocking and many are relying on anti-blocking systems.
 Despite all this the problem of ad avoidance and ad blocking will persist.

-Advertisers must make more creative use of video, social native advertising like influencer marketing, product placement and sponsored content that is harder to detect with ad blocking software and are arguably more effective.
-As advertisers push to make their ads more relevant and useful, native advertising will see a significant increase in spend in 2016, becoming mainstream in the near future.
+Advertisers must make more creative use of video, social native advertising like influencer marketing, product placement and sponsored content that is harder to detect with ad blocking software and is arguably more effective.
+As advertisers pushed to make their ads more relevant and useful, native advertising will see a significant increase in spend in 2016, becoming mainstream in the near future.

-The coming year will see the adoption of new search behaviours emerge, focused on the conversational nature of voice search.
-With consumers becoming increasingly familiar with digital personal assistants such as Siri and Cortina the market is being primed for the expansion of voice search with in the connected home.
+The coming year will see the adoption of new search behaviors emerge, focused on the conversational nature of voice search.
+With consumers becoming increasingly familiar with digital personal assistants such as Siri and Cortana the market is being primed for the expansion of voice search with in the connected home.